gchi66/pailin-abroad/lesson_docs/en/level_1.md

 * How old are you?

 This is the typical way to ask what someone’s age is.

+---

+SAYING YOUR AGE

 Take a look at how Pailin and Chloe tell each other their ages:

 * I’m 21.
 * I’m 23.

+**Common response**

 They use this structure:

 I’m (number).

+**Full response**

 The full way to reply is: